Would you like to Volunteer with us and be a part of the Marwell Family?

 This role will involve some lone working, and you will be on your feet most of the day.
 You will also be handling some surgery-based hazards such as medication, sharps etc. along with some manual handling tasks.

-We are looking for up to 5 new Veterinary Care Volunteer Assistants who are able to commit to one day each week on a regular basis, any hours between the hours of 09:00-17:00 (shorter hours within this working day are welcome).
+We are looking for new Veterinary Care Volunteer Assistants who are able to commit to one day each week, Monday-Friday, on a regular basis, between the hours of 08:00-17:00 (shorter hours within this working day are welcome).

 Our mission is to conserve biodiversity and other natural resources, both locally and internationally – but we rely on the support of thousands to bring it to life!